shuohaopolyu/2025_TimeSeries_RL_Internship/question3_part1/README.md

 - `sem/`: Includes implementations of various structural equation models.
 - `tests/`: Contains unit and integration tests to ensure the reliability of the code.
 - `utils/`: Useful functions for data processing in the context of the DCBO method.
-- `Report_Dynamic_Causal_Bayesian_Optimization.pdf`: Discusses the implementation of the DCBO method.
+- `report_cdbo.pdf`: Discusses the implementation of the DCBO method.

 ## Demonstrations
 We offer three demonstrations to illustrate the capabilities of our implementation:

 * **[Demo 1.
 Exploration set identification:](demo/demo1_find_exploration_set.ipynb)** Demonstrates how to find an exploration set for a given causal graph and target variable.